ULStats/MA4128Assessment-2018/Finghín O'Driscoll - Qualitative vs Quantitative Data.md

 Remember, if we're measuring a quantity, we're making a statement about quantitative data.
 If we're describing qualities, we're making a statement about qualitative data.
 Keep your L's and N's together and it shouldn't be too tough to keep straight.
 ## Cases for Qualitative Analytics
+Qualitative researchers use a variety of methods to develop deep understandings of how people perceive their social realities and in consequence, how they act within the social world.
+For example, diary accounts, open-ended questionnaires, documents, participant observation, and ethnography.

 So when would you use qualitative analytics?
 While there are many examples when you would, here are three use cases:
 ### 1) Finding out why a customer decided to do business with you
 Understanding what prompted a customer to choose your business over a competitor’s will help you pinpoint what your competitive advantage is and how to sell your product or service.
 Qualitative analytics can come in handy in this case: ask questions like ‘Why did you sign up?’ and ‘Why did you visit this page?' in order to collect data that will help you.
 Make sure you word the question so it’s open-ended and can generate more authentic responses from customers.